thesandlord/kubernetes-workshop/README.md

 Once it is done, press `ctrl + c` to quit.

 If you visit the website now, you can see the updated website!

+## Step 4: Backend Service

+The web frontend is created, but let's add some machine learning powers to the app.
+We will create another service that will use the [Google Cloud Vision](https://cloud.google.com/vision) to annotate the image before we flip it.
+The service will expose a REST API that the frontend service will communicate with.

+You can see the source code for the service [here](./second-service/index.js).

+You may notice we are using the [@google-cloud/vision]() npm module to call the Cloud Vision API.
+The @google-cloud namespace contains many libraries that make calling Google Cloud services from Node.js much easier.

+The service.yaml file for the backend service is very similar to the frontend service, but it does not specify `type: LoadBalancer`.
+This will prevent Kubernetes from spinning up a Cloud Load Balancer, and instead the service will only be accessable from inside the cluster.